ev3dev/ev3dev.github.io/contributing/index.md

 Have some sensor that isn't supported yet?
 With a little technical know-how and the right attitude, there is nothing stopping you.
 Open an [issue] on GitHub and we can help you get started.
+For an example of just how easy it can be to add a sensor, check out [this commit][ms-angle-sensor-commit].

 Some things you will need: